Hazard pay

 • Workers’ compensation laws: While hazard pay is not a substitute for workers’ compensation, it may be part of an overall compensation strategy to protect employees and reduce the financial risk associated with workplace injuries.

-Employers should outline the terms of hazard pay in employment contracts or policy handbooks.
-It’s important to set expectations about eligibility, payment frequency, and duration to avoid misunderstandings.
+• Not communicating hazard pay terms upfront: To avoid misunderstandings, you should outline the terms of hazard pay ahead of time to set expectations about eligibility, payment frequency, and duration.

 How Homebase helps with hazard pay management